On the Reboot server of Maplestory, everything revolves around mesos.

 This means that you can get a maximum of +125% mesos obtained from passive buffs and boosts, but you can further increase your mesos obtained with useable buffs and when events are active.

-There is a maximum cap on Mesos Obtained, though, which is set at +300% Mesos Obtained no matter the combination of buffs, passives, and events.
+There is a maximum cap on Mesos Obtained, though, which is set at +300% Mesos Obtained, no matter the combination of buffs, passives, and events.

 Farming mesos without a pet is almost impossible, as there are too many meso bags to pick up.
+The reboot server now also has VAC pets, known as Petite Luna Pets, which pull drops around it towards it, making it loot even faster than a regular pet.

 We strongly recommend that you get yourself a pet, or your mesos earned per hour will drop by around 90%, depending on how many mobs you defeat per hour.
+Getting a VAC pet will increase your mesos earned per hour even further.

 You can either purchase a pet from the Cash Shop with NX, get one from Hard Hilla if you are strong enough, or can find a carry.